somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * Each phase of a Language has Sub-Languages which are sub-Phases.
 Differentiation and Integration takes a more rigid structure at the sublevel for SubLanguages.
 That is, Calculus as a Language itself can be differentiated to go from the Calculus of a higher level Language (more fluid) to a lower level Language (more rigid).
 * Thermodynamics governing Phase Transformations is seen as The Language of Calculus governing tranformations from differential to integral forms and vice versa.

+### Postscript

+No matter how much is tried, there is a particular Language being used to represent these ideas which limits the scope of what is to be said.
+This implies that no justice can be done to covering all Languages (or what is more popularly called "the theory of everything").
+Simply introducing an object of rigidity higher than the upper bound found in the particular Language will give us a counterexample to claims of a "Universal Language" that covers everything.
+A trivial example to refute any such claims is the Empty Language.
+It is up to the observer to take their time to evaporate or condense the ideas represented here to their own liking.